-Jacques is a senior lawyer in Capsticks Clinical law department; he is a barrister and was called to the Bar in 2000.
+Jacques is a barrister in Capsticks Clinical law department; he is a barrister and was called to the Bar in 2000.

 Jacques spent his time at the Bar practising in the area of criminal law, specialising in the prosecution and defence of large scale fraud, money laundering and was one of a limited panel of advocates authorised to prosecute serious sexual offences, many of which involved clinicians who also had concurrent proceedings before regulators.
 Jacques has conducted hearings before juries in the Crown Court, often before High Court Judges, and appeals against both conviction and sentence in the Court of Appeal acting on behalf of both the defence and the Crown.